Clinics and Experiential Learning Programs

 Superviser, Indigent Criminal Justice Practicum

-Professor Richard G. Settgast supervises the Indigent Criminal Justice Practicum.
-His an assistant public defender in Centre County, Pennsylvania, where he represents a wide range of clients from the date of initial charge through trial, sentencing, and appeal.
+Richard G. Settgast supervises the Indigent Criminal Justice Practicum.
+Richard is an assistant public defender in Centre County, Pennsylvania, where he represents a wide range of clients from the date of initial charge through trial, sentencing, and appeal.

 Director, Veterans and Servicemembers Legal Clinic